 To ensure long-lasting results, preventive care (such as sun protection and skincare) should be used along with the treatment.
 As always, it is important to educate patients about the potential risks related to the treatment so that they can make an informed choice.
 Lifestyle modification (e.g. decreasing alcohol intake, diet and smoking cessation) may help to enhance skin health, thereby slowing the aging process of the decolletage and neck.

-Patients often overlook the importance of caring for the decolletage and neck.
-Most of them even skip these areas when applying skincare.
-The demand for corrective procedures has greatly increased due to the lack of preventive care.
-These delicate areas are difficult to treat using injectables and skincare alone.
-However, thanks to the introduction of advanced techniques (e.g. thread lifting), it is now possible to treat the neck and décolletage and help patients to regain youthfulness and confidence.
+Patients often unknowingly overlook the importance that should be assigned to caring for the decolletage and neck appearance.
+Many such patients even skip out on these areas when applying skincare.
+Unsurprisingly, demand for all sorts of corrective procedures has greatly risen from this lack of preventive care.
+These delicate areas are always difficult to treat using injectables and skincare alone, however, thanks to recent introductions of advanced techniques (e.g. thread lifting), now it is possible to restore the youthful appearance to these areas and help patients with regaining youthfulness and confidence.